bongiorno group women in medicine grant

 All submitted data is securely stored in compliance with the Bongiorno Group Privacy Policy

-A selection panel of three to four women from RACS Women in Surgery Section and the Bongiorno Group will assess each application based on:
+A selection panel of three to four women medical professionals and one Bongiorno Group representative will assess applications based on:

 The highest-scoring eligible applicant is offered the grant.
 To accept, they must: